oktadev/spring-boot-microservices-example/README.md

 To see how to develop the Angular client, see [Progressive Web Applications with Angular, Spring Boot, and Stormpath](https://stormpath.com/blog/progressive-web-applications-angular-spring-boot-stormpath).

-**NOTE:** this example doesn't require Stormpath since [Stormpath is joining forces with Okta](https://stormpath.com/blog/stormpaths-new-path).
+**NOTE:** this example doesn't require Stormpath since [Stormpath is joining forces with Okta](https://stormpath.com/blog/stormpaths-new-path) and you can't register for a new account.
 You can run this example without a Stormpath account.